Cray-HPE/docs-csm/operations/power_management/Power_Off_Compute_Cabinets.md

 ### Power off standard rack PDU circuit breakers

-**CAUTION:** If any of the external Lustre or SpectrumScale (GPFS) file systems are in air-cooled cabinets shared with air-cooled compute nodes or management nodes, then the power off of the PDU circuits in these cabinets should be delayed until the external file systems have been confirmed to be cleanly shut down.
+**CAUTION:** If any of the external Lustre or Spectrum Scale (GPFS) file systems are in air-cooled cabinets shared with air-cooled compute nodes or management nodes, then the power off of the PDU circuits in these cabinets should be delayed until the external file systems have been confirmed to be cleanly shut down.
 See the procedures in [Power Off the External File Systems](System_Power_Off_Procedures.md#Power_off_the_External_File_systems).